-- Require The development shall comply with to meet the seismic safety standards of the Alquist Priolo Act (Calif.
-Public Resources Code Section 2621. et seq.) and all applicable seismic provisions and criteria contained in the most recent version of State and County codes; - 2.
-Development shall incorporate contruction and siting techniques to mitigate the geologic hazards identified above; - 3.
-The development shall not create a hazard or diminish the stability of the area; and - 4.
-Blufftop development, confirms to Policy C-EH-5.A.
+- 1. Require The development will comply with to meet the seismic safety standards of the Alquist Priolo Act (Calif.
+Public Resources Code Section 2621. et seq.) and all applicable seismic provisions and criteria contained in the most recent version of State and County codes: - 2.
+Development will incorporate contruction and siting techniques to mitigate the geologic hazards identified above; - 3.
+The development will not create a hazard or diminish the stability of the area; and - 4.
+For blufftop development, see Policy C-EH-5.A.

-C-EH-5 New Shoreline and Blufftop Development
+C-EH-5 New Shoreline and Blufftop Development Blufftop and Shoreline Erosion Hazards